Mindhral/RA_userscripts/README.md

 ### Custom Cheevos Sort

-Adds a button above the achievements list of each game in *Last X Games Played* section to switch the sorting of these achievements.
+Adds a button above the achievements list of each game in *Last X Games Played* section (and optionally on *Completion Progress* page) to switch the sorting of these achievements.

 ![custom cheevos sort - original order](/assets/CustomizeProfile_cheeevosSort_original.png)

-The new sorting can be parameterized in the Settings page.
+The new sorting can be parameterized in the Settings page, as well as whether or not the button should also be added on *Completion Progress* page.

 ![custom cheevos sort - settings](/assets/CustomizeProfile_cheeevosSort_settings.png)